Ballester Molina

 6

-Notes: This is a compact polymer pistol made by Bersa SA.
+Notes: The Mini Firestorm, which came first, is a compact polymer pistol made by Bersa SA.
 It is a small, inexpensive (but not cheap in quality) pistol for backup and self-defense.
-Despite the small size, it fires the powerful .45 ACP cartridge.
+Despite the small size, its original chambering was the powerful .45 ACP cartridge; later, other chamberings were added.
+The barrel is medium-short at 3.5 inches.
+The Mini Firestorm has an ergonomic grip with finger swells and an extended magazine floor finger support.
+Construction is largely of steel.
 Only slight modifications are made to give a nod to US import regulations.
 It is otherwise a standard sort of compact pistol.

 Twilight 2000 Notes: This weapon does not exist.